AVEVA/AVEVA-Samples/advanced_samples/PIToOcsOmfSample/Dotnet/readme.rst

 --------------------------------------------------------------------------

 OSIsoft Cloud Services is able to ingest OSIsoft Message Format messages.
-OCS includes services that unpack OMF message content and write the contained information to the Qi (the OCS data store).
+OCS includes services that unpack OMF message content and write the contained information to the SDS (the OCS data store).

 OSIsoft Cloud Services documentation can be found at https://cloud.osisoft.com/documentation OSIsoft Message Format documentation can be found at http://omf-docs.osisoft.com/en/v1.0/